-As of 1 April 2015 the governance of the Fund is as follows:
+The governance of the Fund is as follows:

-The Annual Governance Statement and Governance Compliance Statement 2015 can be found on pages 17 and 18.
+The Annual Governance Statement and Governance Compliance Statement 2016 can be found on pages 17 to 23.

 Knowledge and Skills

 The Training Policy for the Fund was updated and agreed on 18 June 2015 to reflect the changes in the governance arrangements set out on page 5.